-- 6.1 In the event that a custodial or encounter death occurs, the place of death should be considered as a scene of crime regardless of the cause and manner of death until a complete investigation of the scene is concluded. - As soon as such a death is discovered, the scene of the death should be restricted.
-No person other than authorised personnel such as medical officers and Scene of Crime Officers (SOCO) who conduct investigations into the cause and manner of death should be afforded access to the body of the deceased. - 6.3 The identities of all persons given access to and who enters the scene of death should be duly recorded along with the reason for such persons to enter the scene. - 6.4 All police officers given access to the scene of death for the purpose of investigations should ensure that evidence is preserved according to proper procedure and not in any manner that may lead to contamination. - 6.5 In the event that any person with access to the scene of death interferes with the scene, such interference must be promptly and thoroughly investigated.
+- 6.1 In the event that a custodial or encounter death occurs, the place of death should be considered as a scene of crime regardless of the cause and manner of death until a complete investigation of the scene is concluded. - 6.2 A JMO should be immediately informed of the custodial or encounter death.
+Such officer should conduct the post-mortem examination and report to the Independent Committee of Investigators referred to below. - 6.3 As soon as such a death is discovered, the scene of the death should be restricted.
+No person other than authorised personnel such as medical officers and Scene of Crime Officers (SOCO) who conduct investigations into the cause and manner of death should be afforded access to the body of the deceased. - 6.4 The identities of all persons given access to and who enters the scene of death should be duly recorded along with the reason for such persons to enter the scene. - 6.5 All police officers given access to the scene of death for the purpose of investigations should ensure that evidence is preserved according to proper procedure and not in any manner that may lead to contamination.